Bülent Pekerman: Political career

-He was interested in politics since an early life and believes Kurds must be politically interested as they are oppressed in their homeland be it in Turkey, Syria, Iran or Iraq.
+He was interested in politics from an early life and believes Kurds must be politically interested as they are oppressed in their homeland be it in Turkey, Syria, Iran or Iraq.
 After he gained the Swiss citizenship in 2007 he became interested in the GLP which was formed in Zürich.
 Two years later, the GLP also formed a branch in Basel of which he became a member.
 The same year, he was elected into the Grand Council of Basel.
 He would not stand for re-election in 2013 and paused from parliamentary politics.
 In 2021 he again stood as a candidate for the GLP and was elected into the Grand Council of Basel.
 Following he was elected as the Statthalter (vice-president), of the Grand Council for the term 2022/2023.
 In February 2023 he assumed as the president of the Grand Council of Basel as the successor of Jo Vergeat and in the same month he was announced as a candidate for the National Council (the lower chamber of the Swiss Parliament).